dami2106/Parallelising-Serial-Algorithms/README.md

 Where `P` is the desired number of cores.
 Please also ensure to choose a value for P in the range: `2, 4, 8, 16, ...` in order to best fit each implementation.

-## Project File Structure is as follows:
+## Project File Structure is as follows
 ```
 PC-Assignment
 │   README.pdf